ZakrepaShe/ImportTraverse/readme.md

-#Imports tree analyzer & visualizer
+#Imports tree analyzer
-Tree visualization starts from `index.html` with WebStorm internal static server

-Data sample for `creator-addons-app\src\shared\components\Form\controls\InputAdapter\InputWrapper.js` included for demo vizualization

-To make new sample use `importsCollector.js`.
+Collect used npm packages across all app using babel traverse like webpack.

-Before creating first sample, install deps with `yarn install && node importsCollector.js`
+Before running, install this package deps with `yarn install`, tune options in `config.json`

-###Legend to `importsCollector.js`
+###Options `config.json`
-`filePath` - absolute file path to target file
+`filePath` - absolute file path to app entrypoint file

-`filterPaths` - absolute file paths, used to skip analyzer deeper search and have shorter tree

-`Root` - absolute path to app root

-`relativeOnly` - includes only relative imports (no node_modules packages)
+Execute `node importsCollector.js`, as result `libs.js` will be created in this app root folder